marinasundstrom/snake/README.md

 # Snake

-Implementation of the classical game: Snake.
+Implementation of the classic game: Snake.

 There are some bugs.